jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The receiving Mailbox Provider must take appropriate measures.
 One possible countermeasure could be, for example, pre-existing reputation data, usually proprietary data.
 Using this data, the Mailbox Provider can assess the trustworthiness of a Message Originator and decide whether to send a Feedback Message based on this information.

-## Over-Signing when Accepting Pre-Signed Emails
-When accepting pre-signed mails, a malicious actor can destroy the possibility of adding the CFBL-Address header field by the Email Service Provider, with "over-signing".
-The methode "over-signing" is described in {{Section 5.4 of DKIM}}.

-The Email Service Provider must take appropriate measures.
-Email Service Providers therefore have - mostly proprietary - methods for assessing the trustworthiness of an account and decide on this basis whether to accept pre-signed messages.

 # IANA Considerations